 While we definitely don’t recommend always shoving or folding with all your hands as a short stack, knowing which hands are profitable shoves from different positions on different stack sizes is an important tournament poker skill.

-If you find yourself having a hand that you know is a profitable shove, but you don’t quite feel comfortable opening and playing post flop, going all-in will be a reasonable play.
+If you have a hand that you know is a profitable shove but don’t quite feel comfortable opening and playing post-flop, going all-in will be a reasonable play.

 Reducing your entire short stack strategy to just pushing or folding is not the optimal way to play, but being able to play some push/fold poker will definitely not hurt.